 Chicago university student Casey Beldon starts to have troubling dreams about a young boy.
 She imagines him everywhere saying “Jumby wants to be born.”
 At the same time, one of Casey’s eyes starts to change colour.
 Casey’s father tells her how she is a twin but that her brother died in the womb and that his nickname was Jumby.
 A trail of clues leads Casey to aging Holocaust survivor Sofi Kozma.
 Casey comes to believe that the ghost boy is Sofi’s twin brother Barto who was killed in Nazi experiments and is trying to return to life.
 She learns about a Jewish spirit known as the Dybbuk that sees twins as a means to re-enter the world and believes the Dybbuk has chosen to do so via her dead brother.
 As the Dybbuk attacks the people around Casey, all the while becoming stronger, she seeks to conduct an exorcism to banish it.

 David S. Goyer is one of the finest genre screenwriters of the moment.
-Goyer has been predominantly associated with comic-book adaptations such as The Crow: City of Angels (1996), Blade (1998), Nick Fury, Agent of Shield (tv pilot, 1998), Blade II (2002), Batman Begins (2005), Batman: Gotham Knight (2008), The Dark Knight (2008), The Dark Knight Rises (2012), Ghost Rider: Spirit of Vengeance (2012), Man of Steel (2013) and Batman V Superman: Dawn of Justice (2016), as well as the perpetually announced The Flash.
+Goyer has been predominantly associated with comic-book adaptations such as The Crow: City of Angels (1996), Blade (1998), Nick Fury, Agent of Shield (tv pilot, 1998), Blade II (2002), Batman Begins (2005), Batman: Gotham Knight (2008), The Dark Knight (2008), The Dark Knight Rises (2012), Ghost Rider: Spirit of Vengeance (2012), Man of Steel (2013), Batman V Superman: Dawn of Justice (2016) and Terminator: Dark Fate (2019).
 Goyer was also been announced as the director of the now defunct X-Men Origins: Magneto and was long associated with Ghost Rider (2007), retaining executive producer credit on the finished film.
 Elsewhere, Goyer has written non-comic-book works such as Death Warrant (1990), Demonic Toys (1992), Arcade (1993), The Puppet Masters (1994), Dark City (1998) and Jumper (2008).
-Goyer has also produced the genre tv series’ Sleepwalkers (1997) about dream researchers; FreakyLinks (2000) about paranormal investigators; Threshold (2005) about the investigation of a UFO; the cinematic adaptation of the Marvel Comic Ghost Rider (2007); the tv series Flash Forward (2009-10) about a mysterious worldwide premonition; the tv series DaVinci’s Demons (2013-5) about a fantastical secret history of Leonardo Da Vinci; the tv version of Constantine (2014-5), the ghost story The Forest (2016), the robot dog film A-X-L (2018), the animated web series Constantine: City of Demons (2018), the Superman prequel tv series Krypton (2018– ) and the A.I. film Tau (2018).
+Goyer has also produced the genre tv series’ Sleepwalkers (1997) about dream researchers; FreakyLinks (2000) about paranormal investigators; Threshold (2005) about the investigation of a UFO; the cinematic adaptation of the Marvel Comic Ghost Rider (2007); the tv series Flash Forward (2009-10) about a mysterious worldwide premonition; the tv series DaVinci’s Demons (2013-5) about a fantastical secret history of Leonardo Da Vinci; the tv version of Constantine (2014-5), the ghost story The Forest (2016), the robot dog film A-X-L (2018), the animated web series Constantine: City of Demons (2018), the Superman prequel tv series Krypton (2018-9), the A.I. film Tau (2018), the ghost story The Night House (2020). the wendigo film Antlers (2021), the tv series’ Foundation (2021- ) and The Sandman (2022- ), and the remake of Hellraiser (2022).
 The success of these has allowed Goyer to branch out as a director, having first appeared with Zigzag (2002), an excellent and little-seen non-genre drama about an autistic boy living on the streets.
 Goyer then went on to Blade Trinity (2004), a worthwhile sequel that not many people liked, and The Invisible (2007), a remake of a Swedish film about a teenager who becomes a disembodied spirit.
 The Unborn was David S. Goyer’s fourth film as director.

 While his scripting work for Dark City, Batman Begins, The Dark Knight and to a lesser extent the Blade films marks David S. Goyer as a writer par excellence, his prospect as a director has been a more divided one.
 I liked both Zigzag and Blade Trinity, although not many others did.
 The Invisible sat just between whether it could have gone one way or another.
 However, The Unborn has to count as a disappointment.